Dave Bickler: Survivor

 In March 2016, Bickler was again fired from Survivor.

-Bud Light "Real Men of Genius" radio and television ads
+Other ventures

+After leaving Survivor in 1983, Bickler continued recording with other groups in the Chicago area and doing commercial jingles and ads.

+For a period of time he was involved in teaching / mentoring, e.g. at Chappaqua Rocks summer day camp teaching voice & performance.

 Since 2000, Bickler has continued his venture in recording commercials and video advertisements.
 His singing is featured in the successful Budweiser Light "Real American Heroes" and "Real Men of Genius" ad campaign (the decision to change the campaign from "Real American Heroes" to "Real Men of Genius" was made after 9/11) singing plaintively in counterpoint to the wry commentary of voice actor Peter Stacker.
 Over 100 of these commercials have been recorded and broadcast on sports radio stations and events for over ten years.
-A handful of CDs from the Bud Light ads have been released and sold over 100,000 copies in its first three weeks of release.
-The release according to 'Pop Culture Tonight: with Patrick Phillips' February 2016 interview with Dave Bickler, sold 400,000 copies.
+A handful of CDs from the Bud Light ads have been released and one sold over 100,000 copies in its first three weeks of release.
+The release, according to a Pop Culture Tonight: with Patrick Phillips February 2016 interview with Dave Bickler, sold 400,000 copies.

+In 2009, Bickler posted several new songs he was writing and recording for a future solo project via his Twitter account and website.